KhalilBelghouat/AnExtremeValueTheoryApproachtoFinancialRiskModeling/README.md

 The ```Python``` scripts *preprocessing.py* in the *preprocessing* folder passes the yearly MADEX data through important data preprocessing steps in that it merges all the yearly data into one times serie from 1992 to 2020 into a single CSV file.

 ### Model Estimation

+The historical and parametric VaR and ES were estimated using the ```PerformanceAnalytics``` package.
+As for the parameters of the GEV and GPD models, they were all estimated using the maximum likelihood method.
+For this we used different EVT packages as well as estimated them from scratch.